Trifolium aureum

 Trifolium aureum, known by the various common names large hop trefoil, large trefoil, large hop clover, golden clover or hop clover, is a species of flowering plant native to much of Eurasia.

+Description

 Large hop trefoil is a small erect herbaceous biennial plant growing to 10-30 cm tall.
 Like all clovers, it has leaves divided into three sessile leaflets, each leaflet 15-25 mm long and 6–9 mm broad.

-Its yellow flowers are arranged into small, elongated round inflorescences 12–20 mm diameter, located at the end of the stem.
+The yellow flowers are arranged into small, elongated round inflorescences 12–20 mm diameter, located at the end of the stem.
 Each individual flower is decumbent.
 As they age, the flowers become brown and paper-like.
 The fruit is a pod usually containing two seeds.

-The closely related Trifolium campestre (hop trefoil) is a similar, but shorter, spreading, species with smaller leaves and flowers.
-The middle leaflet of its leaves also has a short rachis.
+Similar plants

+Other plants that have three leaflets and small yellow flowers include T. campestre (hop trefoil, which is shorter with smaller foliage), T. dubium (lesser hop trefoil), Medicago lupulina, and Oxalis stricta.